cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--check-tpw-seperated-accounts.md

 ---
-name: Check TPW Seperated accounts
+name: "[Tech Services] Check TPW Seperated accounts"
 about: This templete is for Tech Services to check is Seperated employees accounts are disabled
 title: "[Tech Services]Check for SERF and disable Seperated account users account"